jimporter/bfg9000/doc/user/writing.md

 executable('program', files=['main.cpp'], packages=[ogg, prog_opts])
 ```

+The *package()* function provides a way of specifying an *abstract dependency*.
+However, to actually build your project, this needs to be resolved via a
-There are many different ways external packages are distributed, but for native
+*concrete dependency*.
+There are many different ways to resolve external
-packages (C, C++, Fortran, etc), this is handled via [mopack][mopack]. mopack
+packages, but for native packages (C, C++, Fortran, etc), bfg9000 handles this
-provides a variety of ways to resolve external packages, and bfg9000 will
+by calling [mopack][mopack] when configuring your build. mopack is a
+multiple-origin package manager and allows you to resolve dependencies in a
-automatically invoke mopack during configuration.
-You can specify how each
+variety of ways depending on your needs.
+You can specify how each package
-package dependency should be resolved via an `mopack.yml` file:
+dependency should be resolved via an `mopack.yml` file:

 ```yaml
 packages: